photonstorm/lazer/worklog.md

 ### 14th December 2015

-Monday's are always business admin days - when I usually spend time queuing up news for the Phaser site, answering support email and so on.
+Monday's are always business admin days, when I usually spend time queuing up news for the Phaser site, answering support email and so on.
 However in order to move forwards with some areas of Lazer it's important I get a solid, if minimal, transform component nailed very quickly, so that is the focus of my remaining time today.

+As a step towards this I've implemented a matrix 2x3 set of functions.
+Basically a mat33 but refined specifically for 2D use.
+Element order matches that of the canvas setTransform call.
+All of the core functions are in: Add, Build, Clone, Copy, Invert, Multiply, Rotate, Scale, Translate and so on.

+Could do with a mat23 class that encapsulates all of the core functions into a single object that Transform can use.
+Need to be careful though as performing matrix operations, even in a baked matrix, can be expensive compared to modifying properties directly (such as position or rotation) and then only calculating the matrix once per loop.

 ### 11th December 2015